 Contact me to schedule your trip to the Bog!

 Rates: I charge $300 for a full day of birding, plus $50 for each additional person up to 3 (gratuity not included).
 For larger groups, please contact me about rates and vehicles.

 Transportation: Often, the best option is for me to drive a vehicle that you provide - either your personal car or a rental that you add me as an additional driver.
-I have a small car that we can use - I charge $60/day for using my vehicle, if a small car will suffice for space and snow capability (obviously, this depends on the weather and the size of your group).
+I have a small car that we can use - I charge an additional fee for using my vehicle, if a small car will suffice for space and snow capability (obviously, this depends on the weather and the size of your group).
 I am also willing to rent a larger car from an agency - in that case I charge exactly what it costs me (including the car rental and gas).
 Please note that while the roads in the Bog are generally well-plowed and normally special vehicles are not required - a vehicle (and driver) that can handle snow covered roads is an important consideration in the winter.
 I am also happy to guide while you drive.